ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 # 10 Reasons to Choose Red Hat Advanced Cluster Management (RHACM) for GitOps with ArgoCD

-RHACM had made efforts to integrate GitopsOperator (RedHats downstream version of ArgoCD) and in the following we would like to highlight shortly why it is of benefit to use both together rather then running GitopsOperator standalone.
+Utilizing Red Hat Advanced Cluster Management (RHACM) for GitOps in conjunction with ArgoCD brings about a synergistic integration.
+In particular, we'd like to emphasize the advantages of combining these tools, specifically GitopsOperator (Red Hat's downstream version of ArgoCD).
+By doing so, you unlock enhanced benefits compared to running GitopsOperator as a standalone solution.
+This collaborative approach not only optimizes functionality but also streamlines the overall GitOps experience, showcasing the added value of this integrated setup.

 ## 1. UI-Support for ApplicationSets, and getting all relevant info from a "Single Pane of Glass"

-While ArgoCD's UI is not designed for MultiCluster-Management, RHACM offers a user-friendly interface with support for ApplicationSets, allowing you to define and manage multiple applications across clusters.
-The Single Pane of Glass view provides a consolidated overview of your entire multi-cluster environment, simplifying the monitoring and management of applications.
+While ArgoCD's user interface isn't explicitly designed for MultiCluster-Management, RHACM fills the gap by offering a user-friendly interface equipped with the capability to handle ApplicationSets.
+This feature enables you to efficiently define and manage multiple applications across clusters.
+The Single Pane of Glass view takes the complexity out of monitoring and managing applications, providing a consolidated and streamlined overview of your entire multi-cluster environment.
+In essence, RHACM enhances the user experience by simplifying the intricacies of multi-cluster application management.

 ![Applications](application.png)

 ## 2. Integration with MultiCluster Search

-Efficiently locate and manage resources across multiple clusters with RHACM's integrated MultiCluster Search.
-This feature empowers administrators to quickly identify and act upon resources, enhancing the overall observability and control of the Kubernetes landscape.
+Effectively discover and manage resources across multiple clusters with the integrated MultiCluster Search feature in RHACM.
+This capability empowers administrators to promptly identify and take action on resources, thereby enhancing the overall observability and control of the Kubernetes landscape.

 ![Search 1](search_1.png)